Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Introduction

-In the shape formation problem, an MRS has to reconfigure its structure into a given shape.
-Examples for shape formation algorithms in the original amoebot model can be found in \cite{DBLP:conf/nanocom/DerakhshandehGR15,DBLP:conf/spaa/DerakhshandehGR16,DBLP:conf/dna/KostitsynaSW22,DBLP:journals/dc/LunaFSVY20}.
+In the reconfiguration problem, an MRS has to reconfigure its structure into a given shape.
+Examples for reconfiguration algorithms in the original amoebot model can be found in \cite{DBLP:conf/nanocom/DerakhshandehGR15,DBLP:conf/spaa/DerakhshandehGR16,DBLP:conf/dna/KostitsynaSW22,DBLP:journals/dc/LunaFSVY20}.
 However, all of these are subject of the aforementioned natural lower bound.
 To our knowledge, polylogarithmic time solutions were found for two types of MRSs: in the nubot model \cite{DBLP:conf/innovations/WoodsCGDWY13} and crystalline atom model \cite{DBLP:conf/isaac/AloupisCDLAW08}.
-We will show that in the joint movement extension, the amoebots are able to simulate the shape formation algorithm for the crystalline atom model, and with that break the lower bound.
+We will show that in the joint movement extension, the amoebots are able to simulate the reconfiguration algorithm for the crystalline atom model, and with that break the lower bound of the original amoebot model.

 In the locomotion problem, an MRS has to move along an even surface as fast as possible.
 We might also ask the MRS to transport an object along the way.
 In the original amoebot model, one would use the spanning tree primitive to move along the surface \cite{DBLP:series/lncs/DaymudeHRS19}.
 However, we only obtain a constant velocity with that.
 Furthermore, the original amoebot model does not allow us to transport any objects.
 In terrestrial environments, there are three basic types of locomotion: rolling, crawling, and walking \cite{hirose1991three,DBLP:conf/embc/KehoeP19}.
 For each of these locomotion types, we will present an amoebot structure.